petergreen86/splitscan/README.md

 1. Splits all json files in the directory and renames it to filename.split
 2. Uploads the split scan graph jobs and renames them to uploaded

-Requires the Blackduck Hub Rest API bindings to upload:
+Requires the Blackduck Hub Rest API and GIT Python modules:

-pip install blackduck
+pip3 install blackduck
+pip3 install gitpython